jxhou/ContentExplorer/design docs/Router.md

 ```
 withSettingRoutes() still takes routes, which is relative route, but could be just array of component types.

-Use ANALYZE_FOR_ENTRY_COMPONENTS token to register entry component, and use SETTINGS_ROUTES custom token to register a sub-routes, which then will be added dynamically to router configuration by settings.component.
+Use ANALYZE_FOR_ENTRY_COMPONENTS token to register entry component, and use SETTINGS_ROUTES custom token to register a sub-routes, which then will be added dynamically to router configuration by settings.component using router api.

 Any module which expose it setting page can import SettingsModule.withSettingRoutes() to register its setting page.